BTH-ET1446-TheOctopus/P2P-File-Sharing/README.md

 ## How to write test
 As you see in the function below it is simple.
 You use assertEquals to see that the test you are doing produce the expected output.
 For the test below the test is "sum = 2 + 3".
-My assumption is that this generates 5.
+The assumption is that this generates 5.
-Now we compare whit assertEquals the assumption and the variables sum.
+Now we compare with assertEquals the assumption and the variables sum.
-The assumption should be on the left and the "test" to the right.
+The "assumption" should be on the left and the "test" to the right.
 ```java
 	@org.junit.Test
 	public void test() {